craigsapp/ratioscore/doc/makam/index.md

 <h2> Chromatic scale </h2>

-The following table lists pitch classes for Turkish music, 17 notes for folkmusic on the left, 24 for classical music on the right, with the 12 common pitch classes between them highlighted.
+The following table lists pitch classes for Turkish music, 17 notes for folk music on the left, 24 for classical music on the right, with the 12 common pitch classes between them highlighted.